 …but Herodias, their sister was married to Herod…the son of Herod the Great, who was born of Mariamne, the daughter of Simon the high priest, who had a daughter Salome; after whose birth, Herodias took upon her to confound the laws of our country, and divorce herself from her husband, while he was alive, and was married to Herod, [Antipas,] her husband’s brother by the father’s side… Antiquities of the Jews XVIII.V.4.

 In the next post, I will look a little closer at John the Baptist’s feud with Herodias over her remarriage as reported in the gospels, but for now we can consider that Jesus, as presented in the gospels, was stricter than the law on the issue of remarriage.
-He saw it as adultery.
+Not that a man couldn’t divorce…but that he could not marry a divorced woman.

 This episode represents the classic bind that royal women found themselves in…and what Jesus’ own mother had to deal with…as we will see.
 The women were raised to make marriage alliances for political reasons…but doing so made them “evil” to their own right wing…which included the followers of Jesus son of Mary.